Dangers of Amalgam Mercury Fillings

 When I was about 16, I received my fist amalgam dental filling.
 I actually received about five fillings, as I had never been to the dentist before since we lived on a rather frugal income.

-Now jumping ahead many years, I had what was left of those amalgam fillings removed and replaced about several years ago.
-I had read some articles that indicated these fillings often leak mercury and are especially dangerous for people with autoimmune diseases.
+Now jumping ahead many years, I had what was left of those amalgam fillings removed and replaced several years ago.
+I read some articles that indicated these fillings often leak mercury and are especially dangerous for people with autoimmune diseases.

 Within the year I had fewer lupus symptoms.
 There was no more indication of kidney disease, and I was no longer anemic all the time.
 I still have some of the other lupus symptoms, but I certainly improved after having those fillings replaced.

 Before and After

-Amalgam fillings are 50 percent mercury, mixed with other minerals, like silver.
+Amalgam fillings are 50% mercury, mixed with other minerals, like silver.
 Mercury is toxic; however, there is much controversy as to the danger of these fillings.

 Poisoning from mercury can cause migraines, chronic fatigue, multiple sclerosis, depression, depression, cancer, memory loss, autism, ADHD, auto-immune diseases, diabetes, insomnia, stomach pains, arthritis, asthma, thyroid disorders, allergies, and infertility.
 Most people do not get all of these symptoms, but old fillings, in particular, can leach out slowly in the mouth.